 Ms Lim’s social work career started from the Students Care Service.
 She went on to lead the School Social Work at Assumption Pathway School prior to joining her current organization, Shine Children and Youth Services.
 She has conducted workshops for students, teachers, parents and fellow practitioners and contributed professional opinions in the media.
 She is an inspiring supervisor who never fails to go that extra mile to extend her care and concern.
 Her enduring presence has also created a nurturing environment that allow colleagues to develop openness and keenness to learn and grow professionally.

 Professor Jill Manthorpe, S R Nathan Professor in Social Work, gave a speech at the event titled ”Social Work Education: History and Role of Alumni”.
 In her speech, she explored the social work journey of the late former President SR Nathan, who served his fieldwork placement first with the Red Cross in Malacca and second in rural Kedah, the heart of rice farming.
 According to Prof Manthorpe, “such experiences are at the heart of social work training – placing students in positions so that they are ready to be newly qualified social workers and not just new graduates.”

-At the latter half of the ceremony, Associate Professor Loy Hui Chieh, FASS Vice Dean of External Relations and Student Life presented the certificates to the GDSW graduates.
+The Department also took the opportunity that day to celebrate the graduation of the cohort who completed the Graduate Diploma in Social Work.
+Associate Professor Loy Hui Chieh, FASS Vice Dean of External Relations and Student Life presented the certificates to the GDSW graduates.
 The event ended with a short sharing of their social work education journeys by Ms Amanda Lim, senior youth guidance officer at Ministry of Social and Family Development, and Ms Ranitha Govindasamy, a medical social worker at National Cancer Centre Singapore.